codeface-io/SwiftObserver/README.md

 # <a id="why"></a>Why the Hell Another Reactive Library?

 SwiftObserver diverges from convention.
 It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
-This freed us to create something we love.
+This freed us to create something different, something we **love** to work with.
+Leaving out the right kind of fancyness unveils the right kind of simplicity, a simplicity which is powerful.

 **The following incoherent brainstorm outlines the goodies of SwiftObserver.**